A glow up, an unexpected mentor and a whole lot of sex: How Penelope became the leading lady in Season 3 of ‘Bridgerton’ - KESQ

 Debling (Sam Phillips), a character who doesn’t appear in the books.

 Almost inevitably, this sparks jealousy in Colin.
-In the latest trailer, we see him
+In a Season 3 preview, we see him

 pensively ask his mother, “Is the best foundation for love friendship?”
 While fans of